Holyblade/Discord-Twitch_APPv0.12/README.md

 - Java 15, [check here;](https://www.oracle.com/java/technologies/javase/jdk15-archive-downloads.html)
 - AIO Tool or Message Applications for Twitch, [check here.](https://dev.twitch.tv/docs/irc)

-# What is it useful for?
-- To connect your Discord to Twitch and send messages via API;
-- For Machine Learning;
-- To test applications that filter messages, E.G. GDPR Apps.

 # Basics
 The algorithm will automatically filter and remove messages that it deems useless or against GDPR, such as:
 - Mentions;